-This setting can be skipped for a connected Prothermo NMT5xx and NMT8x as the type of measured value is automatically recognized by the Micropilot NMR8x in this case.

-• The measured values can only be used in the system if the unit of the assigned HART variable fits the type of measured value.
-The HART variable assigned to Output temperature, for example, has to be in °C or °F.

-• A HART variable with unit "%" cannot be used for Output level.
+- This setting can be skipped for a connected Prothermo NMT5xx and NMT8x or Micropilot FMR5xx as for these devices the type of measured value is automatically recognized by the Tankside Monitor. - The measured values can only be used in the system if the unit of the assigned HART variable fits the type of measured value.
+The HART variable assigned to Output temperature, for example, has to be in °C or °F. - A HART variable with unit "%" cannot be used for Output level.
 Instead, the HART variable must be in mm, m, ft or in.